 Six men in their 80s return to the Kotel to "reenact their crime" - blowing shofar in the 1940s when it was illegal under British Mandate law.

-November 29, 1947: The Story of a Vote A vote that lasted a mere three minutes on November 29, 1947 changed the course of Jewish History and brought 20 centuries of Jewish homelessness to an end.
+A vote that lasted a mere three minutes on November 29, 1947 changed the course of Jewish History and brought 20 centuries of Jewish homelessness to an end.

-The Volunteers: Answering the Call of History Did you know Vidal Sassoon left a hairdressing apprenticeship in London to come fight in Israel's War of Independence?
+Did you know Vidal Sassoon left a hairdressing apprenticeship in London to come fight in Israel's War of Independence?
 The moving stories of Jews from abroad who contributed to the founding of the State of Israel.

 The tragic yet inspiring story of 35 young soldiers--mostly students at the Hebrew University-- who set out from Jerusalem to bring much-needed supplies to the kibbutzim in the besieged Etzion Bloc south of the city.